silverstripe/silverstripe-framework/docs/en/reference/templates.md

 	</div>
 	<% end_loop %>

-Will return you column-3, column-2, column-1, column-0, column-3 etc. You can use these as styling hooks to float, position as you need.
+Will return you column-3, column-2, column-1, column-0, column-3 etc. You can
+use these as styling hooks to float, position as you need.

 You can also use $MultipleOf(value, offset) to help build columned layouts.
-In this case we want to add a <br> after every 3th item
+In this case we want to add a <br> after every 3th item.

 	:::ss
 	<% loop Children %>